fabriba/compliance_manager/tests/lab_setup/README.md

 2. Enter **Edit Dashboard** mode -> **Add View**.
 3. Open the **Raw Configuration Editor**.
 4. Paste the provided `dashboard.yaml` code.
-5. *Tip: For high-density testing, set the view `type: panel` to use the full width of your screen.*

----

 ## 🛠 Developer Guide